Ttesori/100-days/README.md

 ## 5/19/2021
 - Watched Class 38 of #100Devs and @BradTraversy's epic
 Node/Express/Mongo/OAuth App from Scratch video
+- Worked on math app, learned to create issues in Github and corrected four
+- Began refining styling for math app

 ## 5/18/2021
 - Added mongoose into holidays API, then when I was testing I realized that because I had the month and days in the DB as strings, I couldn't sort.
 Agh!
 But I figured out how to loop through and resave everything into the database as numbers.
 Hooray for me!
 Lol